G8TIC/Sha-Hmac/README.md

 sha256(uint8_t *out, uint_t *msg, size_t msglen)
 ```

-## Unit tests
+### Unit tests

 Each module includes a test harness with the NIST test vectors.

-All four mobiles can be tested using the unit_tests.sh script.
+All four modules can be tested using the unit_tests.sh script.